 PlanetBids customer support is available to assist you with creating and managing your vendor account if needed.
-Please see the Help Center on the Valley Water PlanetBids portal for assistance.
+Please see the Help Center on the Valley Water PlanetBids portal or the information listed below for assistance.

 If you have questions regarding a current or upcoming Valley Water solicitation or need additional assistance, please contact us at [email protected].

 PlanetBids provides easy access to the following information, which includes:

 - Prospective bidders

 - Bid results

 Accessing this information does not require a public records request.
 For information beyond what is listed above, please submit a public records request.
 For more information on this process, visit https://www.valleywater.org/how-we-operate/public-records

 Please verify the information you need is not available on PlanetBids before submitting a public records request.

 Valley Water procures goods and services in accordance with the District Act and all local, state and federal laws.